4 Best Low Histamine Salad Dressings for Safer Greens

 Vegetables

-Veggies are the main star of the show and add a ton of health benefits to your salad.
+Veggies are the main star of the show and add a ton of vitamins and minerals to your salad.
 Luckily, most vegetables are low in histamine except for spinach, tomatoes, eggplant, avocado, olives, legumes, and anything pickled.
 My favorites include:

 • Lettuce